DefiLlama and our methodology

 • Almost all tokens are priced using CoinGecko's API.
 Where this can't be done, we can accommodate using on-chain methods to quantify the value of a token.
 This is most commonly done by comparing the pool weights of a very liquid Uniswap V2 market.

 • We don't count any tokens that are not circulating or are yet to be issued.
-For example if a team locks a share their tokens in a vesting contract we won't count these as TVL, since these tokens haven't been issued yet.
+For example if a team locks a share of their tokens in a vesting contract we won't count these as TVL, since these tokens haven't been issued yet.

 • We don't double-count within the same protocol.
 If users can deposit a token, get a receipt token and deposit that in another part of your protocol we'll only count it once.
 For example Cream has an ETH2 liquid staking token, which can be lent on their money market, we only count it once.